oxidaan/zqloader/README.md

 ```
 zqloader z80/zqloader.tap c:\games\manic.z80`
 ```
-You can play with options like, for example (see also [zqloader commandline options](#zqloader-commandline-options) ):
+You can play with options like, for example (see also [ZQloader commandline options](#ZQloader-commandline-options) ):
 ```
 zqloader samplerate=48000 volume_left=-100 volume_right=-100 z80/zqloader.tap c:\games/rtype.z80
 ```